 To run the application, click Add Test Account.

-You should see such a notification.
+You should see the following notification:

 Click OK to reload the page and verify that the account has been added.